 Site specific yarn installation Wilson Gallery Cheltenham 2014-15 11m

-One of the largest installations was at the Wilson gallery, I used 4,000 meters of black viscose yarn spanning three stories of the building linking the new gallery to the old museum, This was exhibited for one year and viewers interacted with the work by running their hands across the threads, and their response was that it reminded them of a harp so I invited a composer Toby Bricheno to see the work and we worked collaboratively on a sound piece which was produced with the video.
+One of the largest installations took place at the Wilson Gallery, featuring 4,000 meters of black viscose yarn spanning three stories of the building and linking the new gallery to the old museum.
+Exhibited for a year, viewers interacted with the work by running their hands across the threads, often remarking that it evoked the feeling of a harp.
+This response led to a collaboration with composer Toby Bricheno, resulting in a sound piece that was produced alongside an accompanying video.

 ‘The Palace Curve’ site-specific installatio Palazzo Ducale in Atina, Italy 2013.